Back to Home

 If you have concerns about our data processing:

-- Formal Investigation: We will investigate your complaint thoroughly
+- Investigation: We will investigate your complaint promptly

-- Response and Resolution: Written response within 30 days
+- Response: Written response within 30 days where possible

 10.2 Regulatory Complaints

-You have the right to lodge complaints with data protection authorities:
+You have the right to lodge complaints with data protection authorities in your jurisdiction, including:

 10.3 Judicial Remedies